Skip advert

 If money is no object and your tastes run to extravagance, read on for the 10 best luxury cars on sale today

 Luxury, by its very nature, is utterly unnecessary, but that’s not to say we all wouldn't like a little bit of it from time to time.
-The best luxury cars have power, equipment and comfort beyond what you can get in less prestigious models and that extra quality is reflected in their prices.
+The best luxury cars have power, equipment and comfort beyond the needs of anyone – and that’s exactly their point.

 Advertisement - Article continues below